Skip to content

 Accessibility Services

-• Arranges accommodations for students with disabilities like notetaking, text in alternative format, alternative testing, sign language interpreting, early registration, assistive technology, and other needs and access services.
+• Arranges accommodations for students with disabilities, such as notetaking, text in alternative format, alternative testing, sign language interpreting, early registration, assistive technology, and other needs and access services.

 Center for International Education